adsamcik/ShowAutoRenamer/README.md

 - Written in C#

 ##Changes in 3.0
-- Comletely rewritten, now uses internal classes to keep information about shows, seasons and episodes.
+- Completely rewritten, now uses internal classes to keep information about shows, seasons and episodes.
 - Updated json plugin
 - UI improvements
 - Application is now asynchronous!